claroline/Claroline/docs/sections/user-interface/api.md

 - `url (array)`: the route definition of the api endpoint.
 It's passed to FOSJsRouting to generate the final URL.
  The first param is the route name, the second it's an arguments object.
 - `url (string)`: the url to call.
 If provided, it's used in priority, if not, the middleware will fallback to the `route` param.
 - `request (object|Request)`: a custom request to send.
-See (Fetch)[https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch] for more detail..
+See [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch) for more detail.
 - `before (func)`:  a callback to execute before sending the request (called with dispatch function)
 - `success (func)`: a callback to execute AJAX request is processed without errors